Corporate income tax

-- legal persons under private law (e.g. companies limited by shares, limited liability companies, co-operatives, associations)
+- legal persons under private law (e.g. companies limited by shares, limited liability companies, co-operatives, associations, foundations)

 - legal persons under public law (e.g. public authorities such as the Federal Government, provinces and municipalities, chambers, social security institutions, legally recognised religious communities etc.)

-Corporations under public law are generally only subject to corporation tax if they run a commercial operation, irrespective of whether or not this is for profit.
+Corporations under public law (KöR) are only subject to limited corporate income tax, whereby their commercial operations (BgA) are subject to unlimited corporate income tax as separate coporate income tax entities, irrespective of whether or not this is for profit.

 Limited and unlimited tax liability

-Corporations which have their management or registered office in Austria are subject to unlimited corporation tax.
+Corporations which have their management or registered office in Austria are subject to unlimited corporate income tax.
 One of these two conditions must be met therefor: